 My next problem is I have glaucoma in both eyes.
 To help compensate, I take eye drops, and wear prescription glasses.
 I would expect the problem to get worse as I age, but there is nothing that can be done other than the eye drops to try to manage the issue.
 As with my ear, I can adjust to this issue simply by wearing glasses through most of my waking hours.

-I have very severe agoraphobia which can be debilitating.
+I have high functioning agoraphobia which can be debilitating.
 This brings me to not relish going out to be around other people.
 I take medicine for the condition, but it only helps with some of the long term symptoms that I suffer when going out in public.
 If I am out for long periods of the day, I could be incapacitated for a couple days at least.
 This impairment prevents me from doing most jobs I would be qualified to do.

 Last, I was born with inverted clubbed feet.
 When I was 6 months old, the surgeons corrected the feet, but didn’t do it properly.
 At about age 19, both of my ankles collapsed forcing me to have dozens of surgeries to try to repair the damage.
 Right now, the right foot is usually tolerable, but the left foot is degrading.
 As for surgical options, the only one I have is a below knee amputation.
 Needless to say, I am delaying this as long as possible.
 However, there is no guarantee on prosthetics, or the relief of pain (phantom pain syndrome).
 Using crutches and force my entire weight on my right foot will make the problem worse, so if I don’t get a prosthetic, I will be stuck in a wheelchair the rest of my life, and could still have debilitating pain (phantom pain, and right ankle).
 There have been days that the pain is debilitating, and force me in bed all day.